August 18, 19 & 20, 2017

 In 1997 the club purchased 30 acres of a nearby farm at 5005 Country View Rd, 7 miles north of Sturgeon Bay.
 Another adjoining 10 acres were purchased the following year and the 16th annual Thresheree was held at the new site.

 The event now stretches over three days, Friday Night 7:00-11:00 p.m.
-Live music by “Centerline” will kick off the weekends festivities.
+Live music that will keep everyone dancing.
 Gates open at 6:00 pm.
-Admission is $8.00 for the weekend which includes a souvenir button or $8.00 per day.
+Admission is $8.00 for the weekend which includes a souvenir button.

 Saturday activities begin with a chainsaw competition at 9:30 am (registration at 8:30 am).
 An antique tractor pull will get underway at 11:30 am (weigh in 9:00-11:15 am) normally attracts 100 or more entries.
 Trophies to the top 3 in each class.

 Sunday morning, Lutheran worship service begins at 8:30.
 At 10 a.m.
 Lena Area Garden Tractor Pullers Assoc.
 Inc., also at 10 a.m., there is a kids tractor pull and kids games, also a Little Farmer dress-up contest.
 Noon Intermission, 12:00 p.m., The Cavalcade of Power, will provide a Parade of Antique Machines in front of the Grandstands.
 Lena Tractor Pulls Finals will resume at 12:45 p.m.
-The “Bittorf Brothers” will be playing from 12:00 pm to 3:00 pm, in the Barn Pavilion.
+Music will be playing from 12:00 pm to 3:00 pm in the Barn Pavilion.